 - Presenting data and information on outcomes in a meaningful and engaging way for different audiences including service users, practitioners and commissioners

 CORC’s team of experts in outcome and feedback measurement can provide tailored support in any of these areas, recognising that the needs of each organisation will vary.
 We have also developed a Best Practice Framework - a set of standards, self-assessment tools and guidance which can help organisations improve the support they offer and demonstrate the impact of it.
+Two CORC member organisations - Bromley Y and YPAS - have recently completed the Best Practice Framework and achieved CORC accreditation.
+Watch and learn about how they found the experience.

 Full CORC members are entitled to choose between one day of bespoke on-site support per year and support to complete the CORC Best Practice Framework Self-Assessment tool.
 For other levels of membership and non-members, CORC charges a fee to use these services.
 If you would like to find out more about how CORC can support you, please contact us.